tjper/teleport/design.md

 The JobStatus type indicates the status of a job.
 The status will be one of the following:

-- running   Job has been started and is currently running.
+- *running*: Job has been started and is currently running.
-- stopped   Job has been forcibly stopped by jobworker.
+- *stopped*: Job has been forcibly stopped by jobworker.
-- exited    Job has exited (will include exit code).
+- *exited*: Job has exited (will include exit code).

 #### Types